 Justice Stevens Reflects On The Court And Its Chiefs

 After 35 years serving on the Supreme Court, Justice John Paul Stevens retired last year.
-Stevens, appointed by President Gerald Ford in 1975, was the third-longest-service justice in the court's history.
+Appointed by President Gerald Ford in 1975, Stevens was the third-longest-serving justice in the court's history.
 Now 91, he spends his days playing tennis, lecturing and writing.
-But instead of legal briefs and opinions, Justice Stevens is now sharing personal stories from his time on the Supreme Court.
+But instead of legal briefs and opinions, Stevens is now sharing personal stories from his time on the Supreme Court.

 His newly released memoir, Five Chiefs: A Supreme Court Memoir, is about the five Supreme Court chief justices he personally knew: Fred Vinson, Earl Warren, Warren Burger, William Rehnquist and John Roberts.
 Stevens clerked during Vinson's appointment, practiced law during Warren's tenure, and served on the court with Burger, Rehnquist and Roberts.

 In a wide-ranging conversation with Terry Gross on Wednesday's Fresh Air, Stevens discusses his career as well as his views on some of the decisions handed down from the court during his 35 years on the bench.

 In his final decade on the court, some of his best known opinions were his dissenting ones — in Bush v.
 Gore, which stopped the Florida recount; and in Citizens United v.
 Federal Election Commission, which ended restrictions on corporate spending in elections.